SimranS22/AzureSWAdemo/README.md

 </div>

-As a _Microsoft Learn Student Ambassador_, I had the opportunity to conduct a Hands-on Session/workshop on 7th Jan,2023 on <br>"**Introduction to Azure Static Web Apps**".
+As a _Microsoft Learn Student Ambassador_, I had the opportunity to conduct a Hands-on Session/workshop on 7th Jan,2023 on "**Introduction to Azure Static Web Apps**".

 ### Aim